 Statewide Eyes to allow volunteers and researchers alike to collect more information about invasive plants on state lands quickly.
 Volunteers (like you!) use a free mobile application called the Mid-Atlantic Early Detection Network (MAEDN) to identify, photograph and map the location of invasive plants, focusing on ecologically significant sites.

 The data are sent to the Early Detection and Distribution Mapping System or EDDMapS, a nationwide mapping system, to be freely displayed and available for download and analysis.
 The information gathered allows Department of Natural Resources scientists to:

-Here are the species that the Statewide Eyes Trainings cover by region:
+Here are the invasive plant species of greatest concern by region:

 Early Detection and Distribution Mapping System (EDDMapS) is a web-based mapping system for documenting invasive species distribution.
 Launched in 2005 by the Center for Invasive Species and Ecosystem Health at the University of Georgia, it was originally designed as a tool for state Exotic Pest Plant Councils to develop more complete distribution data of invasive species.

 Over 2.8 million records are logged on EDDMapS.
 For more information, see: